 Proper station identification is also very important.
-The basic rule is that an amateur station is required to transmit its assigned call sign at least every 10 minutes during and at the end of a contact.
-(T1F03) The English language is the only acceptable language for use for station identification when operating in a phone sub-band.
+The basic rule is that an amateur station is required to transmit its assigned call sign at least every 10 minutes during and at the end of a communication.
+(T1F03) The only time an amateur station may transmit without identifying is when transmitting signals to control a model craft.
+(T1D11)

+The English language is the only acceptable language for use for station identification when operating in a phone sub-band.
 (T1F04) Sending the call sign using CW or phone emission is the required method of call sign identification for a station transmitting phone signals.
 (T1F05)

 For some types of operations, using a tactical call is allowed.
 A tactical call describes the function of the station or the location of a station.
 For example, a tactical call is the type of identification being used when identifying a station on the air as "Race Headquarters."
-(T1F01) When using tactical identifiers, your station must transmit the station's FCC-assigned call sign every ten minutes.
+(T1F01) When using tactical identifiers such as "Race Headquarters" during a community service net operation, your station must transmit the station's FCC-assigned call sign at the end of each communication and every ten minutes during a communication.
 (T1F02)

 When operating mobile or portable, or when you wish to note something about your station, you may use a self-assigned call sign indicator, such as "/3," "mobile," or "QRP."
-When appending a self-assigned call sign indicator, it must not conflict with any other indicator specified by the FCC rules or with any call sign prefix assigned to another country.
-(T1F07) All of these choices are correct when choosing formats for self-assigned indicators that are acceptable when identifying using a phone transmission.
+All of these choices are correct when choosing formats for self-assigned indicators that are acceptable when identifying using a phone transmission.
 (T1F06)